Our Policies and Approach

 Wine Grapes

-In collaboration with University of Yamanashi, Suntory Tominooka Winery has introduced a new, secondary-shoot cultivation technique for wine grapes.
+In collaboration with the University of Yamanashi, Suntory Tominooka Winery has introduced a new, secondary-shoot cultivation technique for wine grapes.
 The daily temperature range normally begins to expand as nighttime temperatures start to drop around mid-July, causing the sugar content of grapes to increase as they ripen.
 However, climate warming has recently slowed the ripening process.
 In secondary-shoot cultivation, the tips of shoots that sprout in April are trimmed, and the resulting side shoots are nurtured.
 This shifts the start of ripening from mid-July to early September, when temperatures start to drop, and grapes are harvested in mid-November.

 In other vineyard initiatives, we are promoting formation of soil rich in biodiversity by minimizing the use of pesticides and fertilizer.
 This boosts the population of microorganisms and beneficial insects in the soil and decreases the population of pests.
 We also store carbon by carbonizing pruned branches and mixing them into the soil.